Privacy and security policy

 When you interact with Compassion (for example, to make a donation, sign a petition or opt-in to receive emails from us), we may receive and retain personal information about you.
 This can consist of information such as your name, email address, postal address, telephone number, bank account details to process donations and whether or not you are a UK tax payer so that we can claim gift aid.

-By submitting your details, you enable Compassion (and where applicable any sub-contractors we may use) to campaign for improvements in the lives of farm animals, raise funds and provide you with the services or information you select.
+By submitting your details, you enable Compassion to campaign for improvements in the lives of farm animals, raise funds and provide you with the services or information you select.
+Where applicable, we may share your information with sub-contractors and other suppliers we use for these purposes.
+For example, companies who process donations on our behalf, or host advertisements about our work.
+Any information will be shared securely and solely for the purpose(s) specified by Compassion.
 We will retain your details for as long as is necessary for these purposes.

 How will Compassion in World Farming use the information you collect about me?